shuichiotake/NADP/README.md

 1. To make the data set in common

+   The initial given data are vocKebds_benchmark_TW_73404.pkl and vocs_ebd_dict_10593.pkl.
 To make the data set in common, please execute the python file neighbourhoods.py in the directory noise_gen.
    The pickle data, alpha_mod.pkl, sigma_mat.pkl, voc_Delta_0.10.pkl, voc_Delta_0.20.pkl, voc_Delta_0.30.pkl, voc_Delta_0.40.pkl, voc_Delta_0.50.pkl will be created in common.

 2. To output the graph of skewness